Available August 13, 2016

 It’s not easy being a police officer’s daughter.
 For Rowan, it means getting caught just about every time she tries have a little risky fun with her friends.
 Being busted yet again lands Rowan in her room, cornered by her father and his lectures about appropriate teen behavior.
 His being home means he is closest when a terrible call for help comes in.
 A call that changes everything.

 Sadness.
 Cruelty.
 These are lessons Rowan learns.
 Grief and misery stalk her family, terrorizing them.
 The only upside to the whole mess is that it brings Eli into her life.
-But Eli’s no stranger to loss, either. … Continue reading
+But Eli’s no stranger to … Continue reading

 Like Moonlight at Low Tide